cjmartin/launchcalendar.org/_posts/2025-05-14-chang-zheng-2d-unknown.md

     video_id: Uoly7KSyT7k
 images: []
 ---
-On May 14, 2025 at 04:12 UTC, China's Chang Zheng 2D rocket launched 12 ADASPACE satellites for the Space Computing Constellation from Site 9401 (SLS-2), Jiuquan.
-These satellites will test laser inter-satellite links and AI-powered in-orbit data processing to build a network for advanced Earth observation and imaging.
-The mission targets a Sun-synchronous orbit, supporting China's growing remote sensing and data networking capabilities.
+On May 14, 2025 at 04:12 UTC, China's Chang Zheng 2D rocket launched the inaugural set of 12 ADA Space Xingshidai ("Star Age") satellites for the Space Computing Constellation from Site 9401 (SLS-2), Jiuquan.
+These satellites are equipped with AI processors and laser inter-satellite links, shifting data processing and networking capabilities from the ground to orbit.
+The mission supports the creation of a massive constellation for advanced Earth observation, marking the beginning of China’s ambitions for a scalable space computing network.